Fluid dynamics meet network science: two cases of temporal network eigendecomposition

 \section{Abstract}

 Temporal networks, defined as sequences of time-aggregated adjacency matrices, sample latent graph dynamics and trace trajectories in graph space.
-By interpreting each adjacency matrix as a different time snapshot of a scalar field, fluid-mechanics theories can be applied to construct two distinct eigendecompositions of temporal networks.
-The first builds on the proper orthogonal decomposition (POD) of flowfields and decomposes the evolution of a network in terms of a basis of orthogonal network eigenmodes which are ordered in terms of their relative importance, hence enabling compression of temporal networks as well as their reconstruction from low-dimensional embeddings.
+By interpreting each adjacency matrix as a different time snapshot of a scalar field, we show how fluid-mechanics methods can be applied to construct two distinct eigendecompositions of temporal networks.
+The first builds on the proper orthogonal decomposition (POD) of flowfields and decomposes the evolution of a network in terms of a basis of orthogonal network eigenmodes which are ordered in terms of their relative importance, hence enabling compression of temporal networks as well as their projection in low-dimensional embeddings.
 The second proposes a numerical approximation of the Koopman operator, a linear operator acting on a suitable observable of the graph space which provides the best linear approximation of the latent graph dynamics.
-Its eigendecomposition provides a data-driven spectral description of the temporal network dynamics, in terms of dynamic modes which grow, decay or oscillate over time.
-Both eigendecompositions are illustrated and validated in a suite of synthetic generative models of temporal networks with varying complexity.
+Its eigendecomposition provides a data-driven spectral description of the temporal network dynamical stability, in terms of dynamic modes which grow, decay or oscillate over time.
+We illustrate and validate the application of both eigendecompositions in a suite of synthetic generative models of temporal networks with varying complexity.